kedro-org/kedro/docs/source/kedro_project_setup/session.md

 ### `configure_project`

 This function reads `settings.py` and `pipeline_registry.py` and registers the configuration before Kedro's run starts.
-If you have an packaged Kedro project, you only need to run `configure_project` before executing your pipeline.
+If you have a packaged Kedro project, you only need to run `configure_project` before executing your pipeline.